 Provincial Offences Courts and court administration offices located at 45 Cedar Pointe Dr. and 575 West St. in Orillia are closed to the public to help prevent the spread of COVID-19.

-All Provincial Offences Act matters scheduled from Monday, March 16 through to and including Friday, September 11th, will be adjourned administratively as per Court Order and rescheduled to a later date.
+All Provincial Offences Act matters scheduled from Monday, March 16th through to and including Friday, January 22nd, 2021, will be adjourned administratively as per Court Order and rescheduled to a later date.
+This includes matters scheduled at our satellite locations in Churchill, Collingwood, Penetanguishene and Wasaga Beach.
 If you have a matter scheduled during this time frame, you do not need to attend court.
 A notice of the new court date will be sent to you in the mail to the last address the courts have on file.
 If you need to update your address with the court (i.e. moved), please contact the applicable office as noted below.

 For additional information, please visit the Ministry of Attorney General web-site at: https://www.ontariocourts.ca/ocj/notice-to-public-regarding-provincial-offences-act-matters/